amathoman/facts_to_db_scm/readme.md

 Database Variables

-   You will need to pass these in as extra vars, or specify them in the fact_to_db.yml playbook
+   You will need to pass these in as extra vars, or specify them in the fact_to_db.yml playbook.
+Change the values to suit...

       instance_address: serverreporting.cferhetrt.ap-southeast-2.rds.amazonaws.com
       database_name: reporting